Starting a Paranormal Investigation Team – Part 2

 Now that you have a few people on your team the next step, logically is to meet.
 I would consider a public library, restaurant or something for the first few meetings until everyone is comfortable with each other.
 It is during the first few meetings that you can figure out what team member will be working in what area.

-We suggested that you ask yourself what you are will to do for the team, now it is time for you to ask your new team members that question.
+We suggested that you ask yourself what you are willing to do for the paranormal investigation team, now it is time for you to ask your new team members that question.
 Time to start laying the ground work for how your paranormal team will operate, find out what equipment you have, who will be in charge of it, investigating procedures, how many times you will meet, etc. The more fundamental procedures you can get through now, the easier it will be in the field.

-One of the easiest ways to promote your new paranormal instigation team is to create a website!
+One of the easiest ways to promote your new paranormal investigation team is to create a website!
 There are plenty hosting companies out there that will more than fit the bill.
 GoDaddy offers free websites (if you don’t mind their advertising).
 There are a few affordable web hosting companies that have built in web design software.
 You can point and click your way to a site with no experience at all.
 One of the more user friendly web hosting sites is Square Space you can create an account and begin designing your website in no time.

 Your website information should include who you are, your group’s mission and how you can be reached.